undergroundwires/CEH-in-bullet-points/chapters/04-enumeration/enumeration-overview.md

   - Text-file that translates numerical OIDs to word-based OIDs.
     - E.g. `SYNOLOGY-SYSTEM-MIB::temperature.0`
   - You can collect information CPU usage level, disk usage level, network settings using vendor-specific OIDs.
-- Version 1, 2: (unsecure) No encryption, only "community string" and no encryption
+- Version 1, 2: (❗️ insecure) No encryption, only "community string" and no encryption
 - Version 3: Username + password and encryption

 #### SNMP enumeration tools